 South Los Angeles, but in you.
-Beyond our 7,600 students in five colleges, our community embraces nearly 112,000 alumni around the globe, international campuses that will transform your life and worldview in the course of a semester or academic year, national-championship athletics, and a heart for service that beats devotedly on six continents through selfless acts and helping hands.
+Beyond our 7,800 students in five colleges, our community embraces our many alumni around the globe, international campuses that will transform your life and worldview in the course of a semester or academic year, national-championship athletics, and a heart for service that beats devotedly on six continents through selfless acts and helping hands.